Final Fantasy Pixel Remaster: Development and release

 The Final Fantasy Pixel Remaster series was announced at E3 2021 with games to be published on iOS, Android, and Microsoft Windows via Steam.

 Preceding the launch of the Pixel Remaster series, the prior 2010 mobile releases of Final Fantasy and II, 2014 mobile releases of V and VI, as well as their 2015 Steam iteration, were delisted from digital platforms as of July 28, 2021.
 The 3D Nintendo DS remakes of Final Fantasy III and IV were retitled and remain available on digital platforms.

 On December 18, 2022, the 35th anniversary of the Final Fantasy franchise, Square Enix announced the Pixel Remaster series would release on Nintendo Switch and PlayStation 4 in spring 2023.
-The console versions released on April 19, 2023, alongside the Final Fantasy I-VI Pixel Remaster -FF35th Anniversary Edition- physical collector's edition including all six games, and introduced new quality-of-life enhancements; the selection of a pixel-based font, modifiers for the encounter rate and amount of EXP, "gil", and Ability Points gained, rebalanced difficulty, and the selection between the original or remastered soundtracks.
+The console versions released on April 19, 2023, alongside the Final Fantasy I-VI Pixel Remaster -FF35th Anniversary Edition- physical collector's edition including all six games, and introduced new quality-of-life enhancements; the selection of a pixel-based font, modifiers for the encounter rate and amount of EXP, "gil", and Ability Points gained, rebalanced difficulty, and the selection between the original NES (for the former three games) and SNES (for the latter three games) or remastered soundtracks.
+Furthermore, the remastered soundtrack of Final Fantasy VI featured vocals from the Opera House scene in Japanese, English, French, German, Italian, Spanish and Korean.

 On January 30, 2024, the Steam and mobile versions were updated to include the quality-of-life features introduced in the console release with version 1.1.0.
-On September 26, 2024, at Tokyo Game Show, all six games were released on Xbox Series X and Series S. On March 5, 2025, the PC version received the version 1.2.0 update, which mostly included UI and control improvements, as well as bug fixes.
-On March 12, 2025, this update was rolled out to most other platforms.
+On September 26, 2024, at Tokyo Game Show, all six games were released on Xbox Series X and Series S. In March 2025, the game was updated to version 1.2.0, which mostly included UI and control improvements, as well as bug fixes.